olsenchu/react-weather-app/README.md

 ## Motivation
 This is a weather application that has two widgets.
 One displays the current weather with descriptions, and the other widget shows the forecast.
 This project was built to demonstrate key competencies in building a web application, including creating API endpoints to send requests and retrieve data.
-This app also demonstrates skills in React development.
+This app also demonstrates skills utilizing the React library.

 ## Screenshots